jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - Delete the `./site` folder created by Eleventy
 - Create an `./src` folder and move `index.html` to it
-- Create an `.eleventy.js` file at the root of our project
+- Create an `.eleventy.js` file at the root of the project

-Let's start by specify source and destination folders for Eleventy:
+Let's start by specify source and destination directories for Eleventy:

 **.eleventy.js**
 ```js